Ninja4Panda/My-Website/README.md

 - Using MCU can work but not possible for a personal project.

 - [ ] Implement disconnection
-- A client disconnection doesn't reflect in current method of updating client avator
+- A client disconnection doesn't reflect in current method of updating client avator.

 ### Known bugs
 - Start Game status event doubles on every call (can't find out why yet)
-- If randomly generated roomid is a number it creates a lot of empty rooms in the rooms array